drio/restic-reolink/README.md

 Make sure you read the `Makefile`.
 Create the different files and change the variables as necessary.

-Then, start by creating the bucket in BB with `make init` then run the backup and snapshots targets a few time to make sure the backup is working properly.
+Then, start by creating the bucket in BB and run `make init` to innitialize the restic backup.
+Then run the backup and snapshots targets a few times to make sure the backup is working properly.

 Run `make cron` to install a couple of crons (see makefile).
 One to start the backups against B2 and another one to clean local